 And Pf = 0,5 + 0,166 = 0,666

 It is then observed that, according to the suggestion, the value of B1 increases with the cost price C and with the value of the "downstream" profits.
-The system allows the farmer-producer to encourage the challenge of quality, avoids "downstream" margin abuse at the expense of the first supplier in the chain, while leaving him free to pursue his strategies. optimization for its cost of production C (play the qualitative against the quantitative etc.).
+The device allows the farmer-producer to encourage the challenge of quality, avoids the "downstream" margin abuse made to the detriment of the first supplier of the chain, while leaving it free to his strategies optimization for its cost of production C (play the qualitative against the quantitative etc.).